-- We believe in building trusting and supportive relationships with families, staff and volunteers in the group.
+- We believe in building trusting and supportive relationships with families, staff and volunteers in the nursery.

-- We make clear to parents our role and responsibilities in relation to child protection, such as for the reporting of concerns, providing information, monitoring of the child, and liaising at all times with the local children’s social care team.
+- We make clear to parents our role and responsibilities in relation to safeguarding, such as for the reporting of concerns, providing information, monitoring of the child, and liaising at all times with the local children’s social care team.

 - We will continue to welcome the child and the family whilst investigations are being made in relation to any alleged abuse.

 - We follow the Child Protection Plan as set by the child’s social care worker in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any investigation.